railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_logistic.rst

 Linked Production
 -----------------

-The ``stock_location`` module enables you to manage the linkages by product in addition to doing that by location.
+The :mod:`stock_location` module enables you to manage the linkages by product in addition to doing that by location.
 You can then create a location structure that represents your production chain by product.